Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes

 As a consequence, the additional correction factor (average factor) should be considered in calculating the interaction impedance by taking into account the variation of the electric field within the interaction area (interaction gap) \cite{sudhamani2017investigation}.
 Additional analysis of the variation of the electric field distribution in the interaction area for the specific example can be found in Appendix \ref{app:Non-uniform-Interaction}.
 Therefore, a modified or ``effective interaction impedance'' corresponding to each spatial harmonic considering the nonuniform electric field distribution in the interaction area is given by

 where, $\delta_{\mathrm{e}}>0$ is the correction factor.
-The value of the correction factor can be found either by (i) averaging the EM axial field over the beam cross section, or (ii) by matching the maximum value of the theoretical and PIC-simulated gain at the synchronization frequency.
+The value of the correction factor $\delta_{\mathrm{e}}$ can be found either by (i) averaging the EM axial field over the beam cross section, or (ii) by matching the maximum value of the theoretical and PIC-simulated gain at the synchronization frequency.